Pummet/my-drone-project/README.md

 The core of the project is a custom Python `Drone` class that wraps pymavlink to handle mode switching, arming, takeoff, mission upload, and autonomous flight execution.

-In the future, I am hoping to create a drone swarm, with the mothership running on an Nvidia Jetson Orin Nano and directing the swarm.
+In the future, I want to add a video feed with image recognition so the drone can be controlled via hand signals.
+The ultimate goal is a drone swarm, with a mothership running on an Nvidia Jetson Orin Nano directing the rest of the fleet.

 ## Features